Tailhook scandal: Gauntlet and other incidents

 According to witnesses, the gauntlet was in full swing by 10 p.m. on Saturday, September 7.
 Throngs of men lined the third-floor hospitality suite hallway groping women who entered the corridor.
 Men at each end of the hallway would signal that a woman was approaching by pounding on the wall or waving their hands above their head, which signaled the men in the center of the hallway to move to the sides to allow the women to enter.
-Besides being touched on their rear ends, crotch, or breasts, some women had their shirts or blouses yanked off or up and/or were lifted up and carried through the crowd.
+Besides being touched on their buttocks, crotch, or breasts, some women had their shirts or blouses yanked off or up and/or were lifted up and carried through the crowd.
 Observers and participants reported that while some of the women seemed to enjoy or play along with it, other women angrily remonstrated against the treatment, and in some cases punched, kicked, bit, scratched, or threw drinks at the men who grabbed them.
 The women who objected or fought back were ignored, jeered, or had drinks thrown in their faces by the men.

 Just after 11 p.m., a semi-conscious 18-year-old woman named Julia Rodgers (who publicly identified herself in media reports and whose name was unredacted in public military hearings and documents) was carried out of the HS-1 (Helicopter Anti-submarine Squadron 1 "Seahorses") suite and then passed along through the hallway while men removed her pants and underwear.
 Two Hilton security guards who had been observing the activities, but had not previously intervened, rushed over to help her, and the men in the hallway fled into the nearby hospitality suites.
 Once the security guards left with Rodgers, the men re-emerged and the gauntlet resumed.